 `(i) $750, multiplied by

-`(ii) the cost-of-living adjustment determined under section 1(f)(3) for the calendar year, determined by substituting `calendar year 2015' for `calendar year 1992' in subparagraph (B) thereof.
+`(ii) the cost-of-living adjustment determined under section 1(f)(3) for the calendar year, determined by substituting `the calendar year 2015' for `the calendar year 1992' in subparagraph (B) thereof.

 If the amount of any increase under clause (i) is not a multiple of $50, such increase shall be rounded to the next lowest multiple of $50.